Starz Entertainment

-Starz Entertainment Corp. is a Canadian-American entertainment company currently headquartered in Santa Monica, California.
+Starz Entertainment Corp., formerly known as Lions Gate Entertainment Corporation, or simply Lionsgate, is a Canadian-American entertainment company currently headquartered in Santa Monica, California.
 Founded by Frank Giustra on July 10, 1997, it is/was domiciled and incorporated in Vancouver, British Columbia.
-The company was formerly known as Lions Gate Entertainment Corporation, or simply Lionsgate.

 Prior to 2024, the then-named Lionsgate owned film and television studios under its own umbrella.
-They have since been spun off into Lionsgate Studios on May 14, 2024, of which Starz owned 87% until its separation on May 7, 2025.
-The company trades on Nasdaq via the stock symbol STRZ.
+It was spun-off into Lionsgate Studios on May 14, 2024, of which Starz owned 87% until its separation on May 7, 2025.
+The company trades on Nasdaq with the stock symbol STRZ.